w3c-ccg/vcalm/docs/verification.md

 ### Verify (VC)

 1. Check well-formed according to VC-DATA-MODEL
-    1. E.g. are required fields present
+    1. E.g., required fields are present
 2. Check proof (DID resolver provided by verifier)
     2. Credential hasn’t been tampered with
         1. Signed with an expected issuer DID/key (per document loader provided by caller)